mpezzolla/CHATBOT/README.md

 # CHATBOT
-Midterm Assignment tasking me to creae a simple chatbot using HashTables and Mediator Design PAtterns
+Midterm Assignment tasking me to create a simple chatbot using HashTables and Mediator Design Patterns.